AvyayAgarwal/Image_Repository/README.md

 # Image_Repository

-## Instructions to run
+This project is a general image repository that allows one to `upload`, `delete` and `view` images.
+It supports functionality for uploading images `publicly` for anyone to view without logging in as well as keeping images `private` for secure viewing based on user accounts.

-After cloning the repository, navigate into it and following these steps:
+## Setup

-1. Create and activate your python virtual environment
+Create and activate your python virtual environment

 ```bash
 python3 -m venv venv